Skip to main content

 • Link: Link to a web resource.

 • Photo: Take a live photograph with your device's camera or upload one that is already saved on your device.
-Acceptable files types are gif, jpg, jpeg, and png.
+Acceptable file types: gif, jpg, jpeg, and png.

 • Video: Take a live video with your device (max. length of 5 minutes) or upload one that is already saved on your device (max. file size of 30mb).
 Acceptable file types are mp4, mov, and webm.